jaineet17/Brain_Tumour_Segmentation_Image-Processing/README.md

-### Brain Tumour Segmentation using Image Processing Techniques.Refer to the report for the concepts.
+### Brain Tumour Segmentation using Image Processing Techniques.
+### Refer to the report for the concepts.